 temporarily).
 This can be good for us as well as for the forests and the creatures being hunted

 (including the endangered pangolin).
-The pandemic has also led to border closures, curtailing – for the
+The pandemic also led to border closures, curtailing – for the

 activity, after drugs, weapons and humans, generating some $20 billion per year in illicit profit.)

-a million or so fewer animals and birds are being killed by vehicles every day in the USA, as we are driving 70-80 percent less (human vehicle-related fatalities are also down significantly)
+as we sheltered-in-place, hundreds of thousands fewer animals and birds were being killed by vehicles every day in the USA (human vehicle-related fatalities also went down significantly)

 once the prying eyes and snapping cameras of tourists disappeared, two pandas in the Hong Kong zoo finally got together after 10 years of "social distancing"; other creatures out and about in areas typically frequented by humans don’t have to waste time and energy avoiding us as they try to go about their lives